Bakrog/subtask2/README.md

 ### 4b. `{as:name}` - Named results with `$RESULT[name]`

-Capture subtask outputs and reference them later in return chains.
-Works with parallel commands, return commands, and inline subtasks.
+Capture command outputs and reference them later in return chains.
+Works with any command type - subtasks, parallel commands, inline subtasks, and even regular non-subtask commands.

 **Multi-model comparison with named results:**